 MS Focus Group

-Through its Focus Group, the INI MS Center provides support to MS patients and their families.
+Through its Focus Group, the OSF HealthCare Illinois Neurological Institute (OSF INI) MS Center provides support to MS patients and their families.

 Another option for MS Patients is participation in the Patient-Led Multiple Sclerosis Research Community

 The Patient-Led Multiple Sclerosis Research Community is a volunteer group made up of MS patients, caregivers, researchers, clinicians, and other stakeholders.
 This group was chartered in September 2015 and is the result of a Patient Centered Outcomes Institute (PCORI) Tier 1 award received by the Center for Outcomes Research at the University of Illinois College Of Medicine at Peoria (UICOMP).
-Together patients and caregivers, researchers at UICOMP and OSF Saint Francis Medical Center, clinicians at the Illinois Neurological Institute MS Center, and other stakeholders are partnering to drive the MS research agenda forward in Central Illinois.
+Together patients and caregivers, researchers at UICOMP and OSF Saint Francis Medical Center, clinicians at OSF INI MS Center, and other stakeholders are partnering to drive the MS research agenda forward in Central Illinois.

 If you are interested in joining this group or would like to be put in contact with someone to find out more information, please call Marie McWhirter at UICOMP--309-671-8454.